 In the guide

-The Compulsory Beef Labelling Scheme is a European Union (EU) system requiring specific information to be provided to consumers.
-This traceable information gives the origin of the beef or veal.
+The Compulsory Beef Labelling Scheme requires specific information to be provided to consumers.
+This traceability information gives the origin of the beef or veal.

 Certain prescribed information is compulsory for beef and veal at all stages in the supply chain, from slaughter to final retail.
-Additional voluntary information may be applied to these products as long as it complies with current food labelling legislation.
+Additional voluntary information may be applied to these products as long as it complies with food labelling legislation.
+(These requirements do not apply to cooked beef or cooked veal products.)

 This information must be provided in writing.
 For prepacked meat it must be either affixed to the meat or the packaging; for non-prepacked meat, it must be in writing visible to the ultimate consumer at the point of sale.

-Information that must be provided on all beef and veal products, whether fresh, chilled or frozen ('member state' means member state of the EU):
+Information that must be provided on all beef and veal products, whether fresh, chilled or frozen:

 - a reference number or code identifying the specific animal or group of animals from which the beef was derived

-- the name of the member state or non-EU country in which the animal or group of animals were born
+- the name of the country in which the animal or group of animals were born**

-- the name(s) of all member states or non-EU countries in which the animal or group of animals were raised
+- the name(s) of all countries in which the animal or group of animals were raised**

 - approval number of the slaughterhouse*